Category theory for scientists (Old version): Adjoint functors

 How do you get the instance $\Delta_F(I)\taking\mcC\to\Set$?
-The formula was given above: compose with $F$.
-In terms of tables, it feels like duplicating table {\tt T} as {\tt T1} and {\tt T2}, but deleting a column from each in accordance with the definition of $\mcC$.
-Here is the result in table form:
+The formula was given above: compose $I$ with $F$.
+In terms of tables, it feels like duplicating table {\tt T} as {\tt T1} and {\tt T2}, but deleting a column from each in accordance with the definition of $\mcC$ in (\ref{dia:translation}).
+Here is the result, $\Delta_F(I)$, in table form:

 \begin{exercise} Let $\mcC=(G,\simeq)$ be a schema.
-A leaf table is an object $c\in\Ob(\mcC)$ with no outgoing arrows. \sexc Write this condition mathematically in three different languages: that of graphs (using symbols $V,A,src,tgt$), that of categories (using $\Hom_\mcC$, etc.), and that of tables (in terms of columns, tables, rows, etc.). \next In the language of categories, is there a difference between a terminal object and a leaf table? \endsexc \end{exercise}
+A leaf table is an object $c\in\Ob(\mcC)$ with no outgoing arrows. \sexc Write the condition of being a ``leaf table" mathematically in three different languages: that of graphs (using symbols $V,A,src,tgt$), that of categories (using $\Hom_\mcC$, etc.), and that of tables (in terms of columns, tables, rows, etc.). \next In the language of categories, is there a difference between a terminal object and a leaf table?
+Explain. \endsexc \end{exercise}

 \begin{exercise} Consider the schemas and the functor $F\taking [1]\to[2]$ given by sending $0\mapsto 0$ and $1\mapsto 2$. \sexc How many possibilities are there for $F(f)$? \next Now suppose $I\taking[2]\to\Set$ is given by the following tables.